dream-overflow/o3d/INSTALL.md

 # GNU/Linux systems #

 See the CMake toolchain.
-Builds using GCC 5+ and make.
+Builds using GCC 5+ or LLVM 5+ CLANG and make

 If you wish to install the library into your /usr/local type make install, or changes the install prefix to set another destination.